 Our Automotive Technology program is recognized as one of the top high school automotive training facilities in the nation.
 Our instructors are ASE Certified Master Technicians and our program is certified by the ASE Education Foundation.
 Our close partnerships with local dealerships and shops allow us to offer students the ability to get a head start on their career.
-The employment potential and wages are high for our industry.
-Trained, Journey-level technicians average $50,000 – $70,000 per year.
+The employment potential and wages are high for our students.
+Trained, journey-level technicians average $50,000 – $70,000 per year.

 This program provides a two and a half-hour block of time split between the auto shop and related classroom work.
 The hands-on work and related instruction are based upon ASE educational standards, which include the skills, personal traits, and knowledge required to achieve entry-level employment in the automotive industry.

 - 3 High School credits per year